ucsdcses/tridev/index.md

 - Weeks are counted independently (we are not totalling all of the quizzes and dividing by some denominator)

+Reading quizzes are **open to collaboration**, feel free to discuss them with your classmates!

 ### Programming Projects

 There will be two larger programming projects that are assigned in the later